Ensemble Value Functions for Efficient Exploration in Multi-Agent Reinforcement Learning: Additional Evaluation Details

-\looseness=-1 \textbf{Level-Based Foraging:} The level-based foraging (LBF) environment~\citep{Albrecht2013ASystems,papoudakis2021benchmarking} contains diverse tasks in which agents and food are randomly scattered in a gridworld.
-Agents observe the location of themselves as well as all other agents and food in the gridworld, and are able to choose between discrete actions $\cA = \{\text{do nothing}, \text{move up}, \text{move down}, \text{move left}, \text{move right}, \text{pick-up}\}$.
+\looseness=-1 \textbf{Level-Based Foraging:} The level-based foraging (LBF) environment~\citep{albrecht2013game,papoudakis2021benchmarking} contains diverse tasks in which agents and food are randomly scattered in a gridworld.
+Agents observe the location of themselves as well as all other agents and food in the gridworld, and are able to choose between discrete actions $\Ac = \{\text{do nothing}, \text{move up}, \text{move down}, \text{move left}, \text{move right}, \text{pick-up}\}$.
 Agents and food are assigned levels and agents can only pick-up food if the level of all agents standing next to the food and choosing the pick-up action together is greater or equal to the level of the food.
 Agents only receive rewards for successful collection of food.
 Episodes terminate after all food has been collected or after at most $50$ timesteps.
 Each episode randomises the level and starting locations of agents and food.
 Tasks vary in the size of the gridworld, the number of agents and food, and the level assignment.
-Tasks with the \texttt{coop} tag only contain food of levels such that at least two agents need to cooperate to pick-up the food and no food can be picked-up by individual agents.
-We also include tasks, marked with the \texttt{pen} tag, in which agents receive a small negative reward of $-0.05$ for unsuccessful pick-up attempts.

 \textbf{Boulder-Push:} In the boulder-push environment (BPUSH)~\citep{christianos2022pareto}, agents need to navigate a gridworld to move a boulder to a target location.
 Agents observe the location of the boulder, all other agents, and the direction the boulder needs to be pushed in.
-The action space of all agents consists of the same discrete actions $\cA = \{\text{move up}, \text{move down}, \text{move left}, \text{move right}\}$.
+The action space of all agents consists of the same discrete actions $\Ac = \{\text{move up}, \text{move down}, \text{move left}, \text{move right}\}$.
 Agents only receive rewards of $0.1$ per agent for successfully pushing the boulder forward in its target direction, which requires cooperation of all agents, and a reward of $1$ per agent for the boulder reaching its target location.
 Unsuccessful pushing of the boulder by some but not all agents leads to a penalty reward of $-0.01$.
 Episodes terminate after the boulder reached its target location or after at most $50$ timesteps.
 BPUSH tasks considered in this work vary in the size of the gridworld and the number of agents varying between two and four.